 The mobile web applications are inexpensive, but the downside of developing web apps is that these are less intuitive, inaccessible through app stores and can be slower at times.
 Your users cannot even download your web app’s icon to their home screen.

-As the word native suggests, these apps are developed for specific devices.
+As the word native suggests, these apps are for specific devices.
 Well, native apps are what strikes first in our mind whenever we think of mobile apps.
-The iPhone Apps are written in Objective-C, whereas the Android apps are written in Java or Kotlin.
+The iPhone Apps are written in Objective-C, whereas developer writes the Android apps in Java or Kotlin.

 Pros: Considering the user experience, a native app is the quickest and most reliable.
 It even interacts well with all of the device’s operating system features as well.